ndelvalle/v-click-outside/README.md

 Because of these reasons, the detection mechansim is behind the `detectIframe` flag that you can optionally set to `false` if you find it conflicting with your use-case.
 Any improvements or suggestions to this are welcomed.

+## Migrate from version 1

+The `notouch` modifier is no longer supported, same functionality can be achieved using a middleware function

+## Migrate from version 2

+The HTML `el` is not sent in the handler function argument any more.
+Review [this issue](https://github.com/ndelvalle/v-click-outside/issues/137) for more details.

 ## License